Soria: Transport

 The city is served by the Soria Railway Station, with daily services to Madrid via Guadalajara.
 There are also many bus lines to neighbouring cities.
 A new highway has reduced the trip to Madrid by car down to 2 hours.
 The city doesn't have its own airport.
-The nearest airports are Logroño-Agoncillo Airport, located 113 km north, Zaragoza Airport, located 169 km east and Madrid–Barajas Airport, located 219 km south west of Soria.
+The nearest airports are Logroño-Agoncillo Airport, located 113 km north, Zaragoza Airport, located 169 km east and Madrid–Barajas Airport, located 219 km southwest of Soria.

 Sport

 The city's professional football club is called CD Numancia.

 Two of Spain's foremost runners of the late 20th century lived and trained in Soria: Fermín Cacho, a gold medallist at the 1992 Barcelona Olympics, and Abel Antón, a two-time World Champion in the marathon.
 The area in which they trained, Monte Valonsadero, is now host to the annual Cross Internacional de Soria meeting – one of Spain's most prestigious cross country running competitions.

 The European Youth Orienteering Championships were held in Soria in July 2010.